Shorku/rhnet/README.md

    image, otherwise it will be also copied.*

-3. Start the NGC container in the interactive mode.
+3. Start the NGC container in the interactive mode

    ```bash
    mkdir data